lis-b/morning-refresher/README.md

 - Run 'npm i -g serve'
 - Run 'npm run serve' from a terminal in the morning-refresher directory.

+Note that the production build must be run instead of development, due to API keys not being directly included in the repo!

 ##### Sample Screenshot of the site
 ![Morning Refresher](morning-refresher-demo.png)